tombensve/APS/APS-Libraries/APSWebTools/docs/aps-web-tools.md

 __public void shutdown()__

->  If the handler creates service trackers or other things that needs to be shutdown when no longer used this methods needs to be called when the handles is no longer needed.
+>  If the handler creates service trackers or other things that needs to be shutdown when no longer used this method needs to be called when the handler is no longer needed.

 }